 It is happening now; everyone is faced with millions of people no longer in a conventional office.
 For most organizations, this lifestyle change is significant, as we all focus on the new norm and work from home.
 And with all these changes comes the need to support a remote workforce, often in companies where remote working capabilities have not been established.

-Hence comes the challenge for CIOs and IT professionals to find the best solutions, with short notice, in areas such as general communication like instant messaging or Slack, online meeting solutions like Zoom or Skype and provide access to applications and data.
+Hence comes the challenge for CIOs and IT professionals to find the best solutions, with short notice, in areas such as general communication like instant messaging or Slack, online meeting solutions like Zoom or Skype and access to applications and data.
 With all these remote solutions being implemented quickly, security cannot afford to fall by the wayside.
 Remote employees are typically not behind on-premise protections such as web gateways, intrusion detection systems (IDSs), and firewalls.
 Companies can lose much-needed visibility and protection levels.

-In a recent Gartner report, Coronavirus (COVID-19) Outbreak: Short- and LongTerm Actions for CIOs, they urge CIOs to ensure that everyone who can work from home can do so.
+In a recent Gartner report, Coronavirus (COVID-19) Outbreak: Short- and Long-Term Actions for CIOs, they urge CIOs to ensure that everyone who can work from home can do so.
 Gartner recommends sourcing digital collaboration tools with security controls and network support.
-As we look across multiple industries, everyone is impacted by new technical challenges, and the media and entertainment industry are no different.
+As we look across multiple industries, everyone is impacted by new technical challenges, and the media and entertainment industries are no different.
 If anything, working from home presents more significant obstacles.
 M&E deals with huge media assets that need to be securely and quickly available to users over the internet.

 Post-production video